 In fulfilling our business needs, we may share your information for any of the purposes mentioned at section 3 and 4, above.
-These are: (a) to perform the contract or contracts that we have with you (b) our legitimate business needs (c) to comply with a legal obligation (d) to carry out a task in the public interest (e) to protect someone’s life; or (f) where we have your consent.
+These are: (a) to perform the contract or contracts that we have with you (b) our legitimate business needs (c) to comply with a legal obligation (d) to carry out a task in the public interest (e) to protect vital interests; or (f) where we have your consent.

-Specifically, information may be share with:
+Specifically, information may be shared with:

 - Family and representatives of the person whose personal data we are processing